jponge/podman-java-client/NOTES.md

 Some operations on this client such as setting data handlers are very thread sensitive, or data can be corrupted / lost.

 - Most one-shot operations (e.g., `Future<JsonObject>`-returning API methods) can work fine when called from _any_ thread, because body handlers are set from a Vert.x event-loop thread.
-- `ReadStream`-providing methods will need to be called from a Vert.x event-loop thread, and the client will check which thread is being called.
+- `Flow.Publisher`-providing methods can be called from any thread, because the `ReadStream` handler setting is done on an event-loop thread by construction with Mutiny Zero, not by end user code.

-Note that we _might hypothetically_ get around the `ReadStream` limitation by implementing a `ReadWriteStream` adapter that would be a `WriteStream` for a `HttpClientResponse` pipe, and a `ReadStream` for the outside.